Skip to Main Content

 How local production fixers unlock Portugal's Atlantic coastlines, Manueline palaces, and cobblestoned hillside quarters for international crews — from ICA permits and the cash rebate to assembling Portuguese-speaking talent across Lisbon, Porto, and beyond

+Here is how this works in practice.
 Portugal has spent the past decade transforming itself from a well-kept secret among European cinematographers into one of the continent's fastest-growing filming destinations.
 The Atlantic light that sweeps across Lisbon's terracotta rooftops, the granite river gorges of the Douro, the volcanic drama of the Azores — these are locations that sell themselves on a mood board.
-But turning those images into scheduled shooting days requires someone who understands Portuguese bureaucracy, speaks the language, and knows which municipal office to call at eight in the morning when a permit stalls.
+But turning those images into scheduled shooting days needs someone who knows Portuguese bureaucracy, speaks the language, and knows which city office to call at eight in the morning when a permit stalls.
 That someone is a film fixer.
-This guide explains what a fixer does, why Portugal's particular regulatory landscape and production culture make the role essential, and how to find the right one for your project.
+This guide explains what a fixer does, why Portugal's specific regulatory landscape and production culture make the role key, and how to find the right one for your project.

 As Fixers in Portugal, we bring local expertise to international productions filming in Portugal.
 Our team's deep knowledge of local regulations, crew networks, and production infrastructure ensures your project runs smoothly from pre-production through delivery.